From Our RouteOne Security Team:

-RouteOne is implementing for our dealer customers the complimentary security feature Multi-Factor Authentication, also referred to as Machine Authentication, to help dealerships protect their data against theft and corruption.
+RouteOne offers our dealer customers the complimentary security feature Multi-Factor Authentication, also called Machine Authentication, to help dealerships protect their data against theft and corruption.
 With Multi-Factor Authentication, your user ID and password are required for login.
-In addition, you can only log in from machines that you have previously registered, or authenticated.
-As a result, in the event a user ID and password are compromised, the attacker would also have to log in from a machine registered, or authenticated, to that user ID.
+In addition, you can only log in from machines that you have previously registered or authenticated.
+As a result, if a user ID and password are compromised, the attacker would also have to log in from a machine registered, or authenticated, to that user ID.

 Ease of Use

-Multi-Factor Authentication is easy to use and requires few additional steps on the part of the user.
+Multi-Factor Authentication is easy to use and requires a few additional steps on the user's part.
 There is a one-time enrollment for each user, followed by a simple registration process when a user first uses an unauthenticated machine.

 When your dealership first implements Multi-Factor Authentication, everyone at the dealership with a RouteOne User ID will need to enroll.
 Enrollment begins with the user confirming/updating his or her preferred email address and providing answers to three challenge questions.